 If a man has a public ministry that influences others, that ministry should be critiqued publicly, and that is not “shooting the wounded.”

-Evangelist Chuck Cofty is a highly decorated United States Marine officer who survived shocking battlefield experiences.
-Since he understands these matters, both from the side of the physical and the spiritual, I asked him to reply to this issue.
+Evangelist Chuck Cofty was a a highly decorated United States Marine officer who survived shocking battlefield experiences.
+Since he understood these matters, both from the side of the physical and the spiritual, I asked him to reply to this issue.
 Following is his reply:

 “Dear Brother Cloud: To my knowledge you have not struck anyone violently or injured them by striking.
 He no doubt is referring to the many truths that appear in your writings as well as the writings of others concerning contemporary theology that you quote.
 Some, perhaps even this man, are so timid that when truth is revealed they find it difficult to accept and wind up tolerating error or ignorance for fear of offending someone.
 When men are named, places identified and error revealed, it is upsetting to those that are ‘moderate’ in their position.
 Brother Cloud, it is true that marines never leave their dead on the field of battle and will on occasion render aid to a wounded enemy.
 This however is situational and conditional as we will not allow such aid to encumber us, slow us down, deter us from our mission or jeopardize our success.
 Our desire to serve our dear Lord must be the same.”

 Pastor Wilbert Unger of Bethel Baptist Church, London, Ontario, observes: